Is 661 a Good Credit Score?

 To understand what a 661 credit score means, it helps to understand how credit scores work and the difference between FICO vs. other credit scores.

-Lenders use credit scores — which typically range between 300 and 850 — to determine how likely a borrower is to make on-time payments on their debts.
-Your credit score is based on information contained in your credit reports, which detail your history managing and repaying debt, including credit cards, loans, and other bills.
+Lenders use credit scores — which typically range between 300 and 850 — to determine how likely you are to make on-time payments on your debts.
+Your credit score is based on information contained in your credit reports, which detail your history of managing and repaying debt, including credit cards, loans, and other bills.

-You have three credit reports, one each from the three credit bureaus — Experian, TransUnion, and Equifax.
+You have three credit reports, one from each of the three credit bureaus — Experian®, TransUnion®, and Equifax®.
 You also have multiple credit scores, not just one.
-That’s because scores can be calculated using different scoring models, such as FICO®, VantageScore®, or a lender’s own proprietary algorithm.
+That’s because scores can be calculated using different scoring models, such as FICO, VantageScore®, or a lender’s own proprietary algorithm.

 The most widely used credit scores, however, are FICO scores.
 Here’s a look at the credit score ranges and what they mean according to FICO.

-With a credit score of 661, you can likely qualify for a credit card, but your options may be limited.
-You can probably get a traditional (i.e., unsecured) credit card with a relatively high interest rate and a low credit limit.
-You’ll have an easier time getting a secured credit card.
-Here’s a look at the difference between secured vs, unsecured credit cards.
+With a credit score of 661, you may still qualify for a credit card, but your options may be limited.
+You can probably get a traditional (i.e., unsecured) credit card with a relatively high interest rate and a low credit limit, but you’ll have an easier time getting a secured credit card.
+Here’s a look at the difference between secured vs. unsecured credit cards:

-• Unsecured credit cards: Unsecured credit cards don’t require a security deposit and generally offer better perks and rewards, and lower fees and interest rates, than secured cards.
-Unsecured credit cards typically require a credit score of 550 to 750.
-You’ll need to be in the upper end of that range to qualify for the best rates and top rewards credit cards.
+• Unsecured credit cards: Unsecured credit cards don’t require a security deposit and generally offer better perks and rewards as well as lower fees and interest rates than secured cards.
+Unsecured credit cards typically require a credit score of at least 580.

 • Secured credit cards: Secured credit cards require you to make a cash deposit — usually equal to your credit limit — when you open the account.
 The money then acts as collateral every time you make a purchase.
 This lowers the risk to the lender because if you don’t pay your bill, they can recoup their losses from your deposit.
 Many secured credit cards don’t require a credit check.